 We wish to thank the UK company Teignflex and Friends of Malawi Association for their generous support in developing this pump.

-In the past year, 2017, the pumps have been installed both in boreholes and shallow wells in Malawi and there is an ongoing programme for 2018.
+In the past years, the pumps have been installed both in boreholes and shallow wells in Malawi.

 The 3rd borehole completed